 The film was shot out on location in San Francisco and the history and beauty of that city ended up being the perfect backdrop for the film.
 The city almost becomes another character in the film, with the city streets and iconic locations featuring heavily in the vast majority of scenes.

 At the heart of Vertigo is the growing bond between Scottie (James Stewart)and the mysterious and troubled Madeleine (Kim Novak).
 Scottie is a former Police Detective who has quit the force after developing vertigo and acrophobia.
 He develops these conditions after nearly falling from a building during a police chase.
 Scottie also blames himself after a colleague died while trying to save Scottie from falling from the roof.
 He is wracked with guilt and fear following this incident.

 Scottie is aided in his recovery from this incident by his friend and former fiancé, Midge (Barbara Bel Geddes).
-Midge is the woman for him, she is a real woman and she adores him and is there for him no matter what.
-Scottie ends up ignoring her though in his pursuit of a femme fatale (typical Noir guy there then 😉 ).
+Midge is the woman for him, she is genuine, kind, funny, and is there for him no matter what.
+Scottie likes and loves her very much and can unburden himself to her.
+They make a cute pair, who are equally comfortable and relaxed in each others company.
+It’s clear to us and to Midge that they should be together.
+Sadly Scottie ends up ignoring Midge in his pursuit of Madeleine, who is the femme fatale of this film (typical Noir guy there then 😉 ).

 Scottie is hired by an old friend, Gavin Elster (Tom Helmore)to work as a private detective to keep an eye on Elster’s wife, Madeleine (Kim Novak).Elster tells Scottie that he is very worried about his wife, he fears that she may be possessed by the spirit of a dead ancestor.
 She is acting very strangely and he fears she may also be suicidal.